Lil729/Kenya-Health-Facility-Dashboard/README.md

 ### 📌 Use Case

-This dashboard mimics real M&E reporting done for public health programs, useful for NGOs and government partners to evaluate infrastructure capacity and regional gaps.
+Designed for Monitoring & Evaluation (M&E) analysts, program officers, and donors in public health.
+Helps assess health infrastructure capacity and identify underserved counties in Kenya.